Learn about panels in Firefly video editor and how they help you organize, edit, and fine-tune your project with ease.

 - Select clips to view and modify their properties

-The Your media panel can be enabled by using the Your media icon in the left sidebar of the editor.
+The Project media panel can be enabled by using the Project media icon in the left sidebar of the editor.
 This panel lists all the media files you’ve added and the timeline in your video editor.
 Using this panel, you can:

 - Upload new media files